Lanchili/learngit/readme.txt

-Git is a Software.
+Git is a free Software.
-Git is a version control system.
+Git is a  destributed version control system.